The-Academic-Observatory/observatory-platform/CONTRIBUTING.md

 * PyCharm: PyCharm supports test discovery and execution for the Python unittest framework.
 You may need to configure PyCharm to use the unittest framework.
 Click PyCharm > Preferences > Tools > Python Integrated Tools and under the Testing heading, choose `Unittests` from the `Default test runner` dropdown.
+* VSCode: VSCode supports test discovery and execution for the Python unittest framework.
+Under the *Testing* panel, configure the tests to use the unittest framework and search for tests beginning with *test_**.

+A `.env` file will also need to be configured with the following variables set:
+* GOOGLE_APPLICATION_CREDENTIALS - The path to your Google Cloud Project credentials
+* TEST_GCP_PROJECT_ID - Your GCP Project ID
+* TEST_GCP_DATA_LOCATION - The location of your GCP Project
+* TEST_GCP_BUCKET_NAME - The name of your GCP testing bucket

+Some tests may also require access to Amazon Web Services.
+For these tests, the following additional envrionment variables are required:
+* AWS_ACCESS_KEY_ID - Your AWS secret key ID
+* AWS_SECRET_ACCESS_KEY - Your AWS secret key
+* AWS_DEFAULT_REGION - The AWS region

 ## 4. License and Copyright
 Contributors agree to release their source code under the Apache 2.0 license.
 Contributors retain their copyright.